psevestre/openid-fapi/Financial_API_WD_002.md

 This profile does not support public clients.

-The following ways are specified to cope with modifications of authorization responses.
-Implementations can leverage OpenID Connect's Hybrid Flow that returns an ID Token in the authorization response or they can utilize the JWT Secured Authorization Response Mode for OAuth 2.0 (JARM) that returns and protects all authorization response parameters in a JWT.
+The following ways are specified to cope with modifications of authorization responses: Implementations can leverage OpenID Connect's Hybrid Flow that returns an ID Token in the authorization response or they can utilize the JWT Secured Authorization Response Mode for OAuth 2.0 (JARM) that returns and protects all authorization response parameters in a JWT.

 #### 5.1.1 ID Token as Detached Signature
 While the name ID Token (as used in the OpenID Connect Hybrid Flow) suggests that it is something that provides the identity of the resource owner (subject), it is not necessarily so.
 While it does identify the authorization server by including the issuer identifier,